CenturyLinkCloud/PublicKB/Support/introducing-new-options-for-backups.md

 {{{
-  "title": "Introducing New Options for Backups, Plus An Update on the Retirement of Standard & Premium Backup Features", "date": "2-22-2016",
+  "title": "Introducing New Options for Backups, Plus An Update on the Retirement of Standard & Premium Backup Features", "date": "3-23-2016",
   "author": "Jared Ruckle",
   "attachments": []
 }}}

-Article first posted on February 22, 2016
+Article updated March 23, 2016; article first posted on February 22, 2016

 ### Introducing New Options for Backups, Plus an Update on the Retirement of Standard & Premium Backup Features

 Late last year, CenturyLink notified customers that the backup features associated with [“Standard” and “Premium” storage were to be retired in early 2016](../Support/backup-service-changes-faq.md).

-We can now offer more clarity on this timing. **Effective April 26, 2016 Standard and Premium backup features will reach end of life in CenturyLink Cloud in all locations.** There is no impact to the persistent storage attached to servers, but the 5-day and 14-day backup capabilities will no longer function after this date.
+We can now offer more clarity on this timing. **Effective May 1, 2016 Standard and Premium backup features will reach end of life in CenturyLink Cloud in all locations.** There is no impact to the persistent storage attached to servers, but the 5-day and 14-day backup capabilities will no longer function after this date.

 In addition, we are announcing that the general availability of the [Simple Backup Service will be March 29, 2016](https://www.ctl.io/simple-backup-service/).
 This integrated service will offer file-level backup protection, with highly customizable retention policies.
 The service will be available in all CenturyLink Cloud locations, with backup locations around the world.